Static Memory Management

 other-func(zs);

-xs // use `xs` (3)
+xs // using `xs` (3)

 }

-In the above code, the variable xs
+In the code above, xs

 // after compilation (pseudo-code)